There are two types of positions that can be opened: long and short

 To open a long position for ETH/USD Kraken would purchase the ETH using funds from our USD margin pool.

 To open a short position for ETH/USD Kraken would sell ETH from its ETH margin pool, acquiring its value in USD

-How to open a margin position on Kraken.com
+How to open a margin position on Kraken.com?

-To create a margin order, you enter everything in the order form just as you would for a regular spot trade (the "Amount" field still determines the size of the order, the price parameters for the various order types work the same, etc.) — EXCEPT you select a level of leverage for the order.
+To create a margin order, you enter everything in the order form just as you would for a regular spot trade (the "Amount" field still determines the size of the order, the price parameters for the various order types work the same, etc.) — EXCEPT you must select a level of leverage for the order:

 What about the different levels of leverage?

-For example, if you have 10 XBT in your account and open a 5 XBT long @5:1 leverage, then 1 XBT is tied to the position.
+If you have 10 XBT in your account and open a 5 XBT long @5:1 leverage, then 1 XBT is tied to the position.
 Since only 1 XBT is tied to the position, you could withdraw up to 9 XBT, but not more, because that last 1 XBT is tied to the position.

 Alternatively, if you select 2:1 leverage instead of 5:1 leverage, then 2.5 XBT would be tied to the 5 XBT position.
-In this case you would only be able to withdraw up to 7.5 XBT and would only have 7.5 XBT buying power left for other trades.
+In this case you would only be able to withdraw up to 7.5 XBT and would only have 7.5 XBT of buying power left for other trades.